Vertical sleeve gastrectomyGastrectomy - sleeve; Gastrectomy - greater curvature; Gastrectomy - parietal; Gastric reduction; Vertical gastroplasty

 Weighing less should also make it much easier for you to move around and do your everyday activities.

 This surgery alone is not a solution to losing weight.
 It can train you to eat less, but you still have to do much of the work.
-To lose weight and avoid complications from the procedure, you will need to follow the exercise and eating guidelines that your doctor and dietitian gave you.
+To lose weight and avoid complications from the procedure, you will need to follow the exercise and eating guidelines that your surgeon and dietitian give you.

-Woodward G, Morton J. Bariatric surgery.
+Thompson CC, Morton JM.
+Surgical and endoscopic treatment of obesity.
 In: Feldman M, Friedman LS, Brandt LJ.
-Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
-9th ed.
-Philadelphia, PA: Elsevier Saunders; 2010:chap 7.
+Sleisenger and Fordtran's Gastrointestinal and Liver Disease .
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 8.